wolifu/TAFuzzer/README.md

 ./initial_.sh
 ```

-- Make workspace for directory of source codes
+- Make workspace for the contract in directory `source_codes`

 ```bash
 ./rename_src.sh